finnensley/LVL1-Dashboard/README.md

 ## Make greetings page look better in light mode, add footer or aside - done

 ## Created a feedback form

+## Work on button shapes in the header? in light mode - done